Skip to content

 The railway station is in the main building of the Gatwick South Terminal so it is very easy.
 Trains run regularly through the day into London.
 It can be quite busy with lots of visitors buying tickets.
 If you have an Oyster Card for ticketless travel in London you don’t have to buy tickets in advance or queue, just tap your Oyster card at the entry readers and head straight through.

 This makes train connections easy.
 If you don’t have an Oyster Card but you do have contactless payment on your credit or debit card you can use this top tap through, getting the discounted rate for travel as well.
-One train I avoid is the Gatwick Express – I just think it is overpricked in relation to non express versions!
+One train I avoid is the Gatwick Express – I just think it is overpriced in relation to non-express versions!

 Conclusion